harisont/covid-19/words/words.md

 <!--Pilots use flight simulators to learn how not to crash planes.-->

-I piloti d'aereo usano i simulatori di volo per imparare come non far schiantare gli aereoplani.
+I piloti d'aereo usano i simulatori di volo per imparare a non far schiantare gli aereoplani.

 <!--**Epidemiologists use epidemic simulators to learn how not to crash humanity.**-->

-Gli epidemiologi usano simulatori di epidemia per imparare come non far schiantare l'umanità.
+Gli epidemiologi usano simulatori di epidemia per imparare a non far schiantare l'umanità.

 <!--So, let's make a very, *very* simple "epidemic flight simulator"!
 In this simulation, <icon i></icon> Infectious people can turn <icon s></icon> Susceptible people into more <icon i></icon> Infectious people:-->